KX telephone boxes: ST6

 Whilst BT was reported to have stopped making telephone boxes in January 2001, citing loss of profits due to the increasing popularity in mobile phones, production had resumed by the time of the introduction of the ST6 (Street Talk 6) in June 2007, which seemingly saw the end of the KX series.
 The ST6, a collaboration between BT and public advertising company JCDecaux, is a unit that incorporates a telephone on one side and a scrolling advertising billboard on the reverse.
 The idea is that the advertising would pay for the running of the phone.
 The first ten ST6 kiosks were installed in Richmond and Ealing, London.
 BT announced in May 2012 that it was going to repair and restore 1,300 KX telephone boxes.

 LinkUK

-The latest venture from BT, in 2017, combining advertising hoarding with public telephone service was the LinkUK kiosk - an electronic advertising hoarding with a tablet, two USB charging ports, and a phone providing free calling to UK numbers (plus free WiFi).
+The latest venture from BT, in 2017, combining advertising with public telephone service was the LinkUK kiosk - an electronic advertising hoarding with a tablet, two USB charging ports, and a phone providing free calling to UK numbers (plus free WiFi).